leiachung41/leiachung41.github.io/Holy_Grail_Layout/README.md

 ## Description

 This is practice on holy grail layout and I referred [In Search of the Holy Grail](http://alistapart.com/article/holygrail).
-I used CSS featured that float and media query.
+I used css features: float and media query.

 ## Built with